AustinRF2918/Pytify/README.md

 Should work in Linux and OS X. (As far as I know.)<br>
 Supports both Python 2 and 3. <br>

-Just run 'spotty "Artist" "Song"' or 'pytify "Artist" "Album"' or whatever and hopefully you typed it right :).
+Just run 'spotty "Artist" "Song"' or 'spotty "Artist" "Album"' or whatever and hopefully you typed it right :).
 It's like a Google I Feel Lucky for Spotify in the Terminal.

 ### Note